 - M.A.A.C.
 Safety Code and Safety Guidelines for Field Operation apply.
-Copies are available from the club executive or on the MAAC website then click on Committee (Standing) – Safety.
+Copies are available from the club executive or on the MAAC website then click on Advisory Group – Safety.

-- Use of the frequency control board is manditory for all radios on frequencies other than 2.4 GHz.
+- Use of the frequency control board is mandatory for all radios on frequencies other than 2.4 GHz.